Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Foot exam

 Nerve damage, poor blood flow, and infections due to diabetes can cause foot problems.
 Nerve damage can lead to a loss of feeling in the feet, putting you at risk for injuries and falls.
 Or it can cause ulcers to develop.
 Poor circulation can mean that sores or infections heal slowly.
 If these problems aren’t treated right away, they can lead to serious infection or amputation.
-At every healthcare provider visit, have your feet checked for sores.
+At every doctor visit, have your feet checked for sores.
 In addition, you should check your feet every night for redness, injuries, or blisters.
 And you should have a full foot exam each year.
-Your provider should check the integrity of your skin, the status of your toenails, and the feeling and circulation in your feet.
+Your doctor should check the integrity of your skin, the status of your toenails, and the feeling and circulation in your feet.

 Kidney function tests